Microsoft/CloudAppSecurityDocs.pt-br/CloudAppSecurityDocs/general-setup.md

 ## <a name="prerequisites"></a>Pré-requisitos

-Para acesso ao portal, é necessário adicionar os seguintes endereços IP à lista de permissões do firewall para fornecer acesso ao portal de Cloud App Security:
+For portal access, it's necessary to add the following IP addresses to your Firewall's allow list to provide access for the Cloud App Security portal:

 * 104.42.231.28

-Para clientes de GCC do governo dos EUA, também é necessário adicionar os seguintes endereços IP à lista de permissões do firewall para fornecer acesso ao portal do Cloud App Security GCC High:
+For US Government GCC High customers, it's also necessary to add the following IP addresses to your Firewall’s allow list to provide access for the Cloud App Security GCC High portal:

 * 52.227.143.223
 * 13.72.19.4